-Root shadowing is a low maintenance hair color technique in which a darker shade is applied directly to the roots giving a soft, seamless contrast.
-It’s a great way to refresh your look, giving your hair color depth and dimension.
-Root shadowing is often seen with balayage highlights...think blonde, highlighted hair with dark roots, although it can truly be done with any hair color.
+Root shadowing is a low-maintenance hair color technique in which a darker shade is applied directly to the roots giving a soft, seamless contrast.
+It’s a great way to refresh your look and give your hair color depth and dimension.
+Root shadowing is often seen with balayage highlights (like blonde, highlighted hair with dark roots), but it can actually be done with any hair color.

 Why You Might Want to Root Shadow

-First of all, root shadowing does not break the bank.
-On the contrary, root shadowing is budget-friendly hair color at its best.
-Because it’s a blending of dark roots into lighter hair color and the look is intentionally “lived-in”, you don’t have to touch up your roots every few weeks, saving you money...and time.
+Root shadowing is budget-friendly, low-maintenance hair color at its best.
+Since it’s a blending of dark roots into lighter hair color and the look is intentionally “lived-in,” you don’t have to touch up your roots every few weeks, saving you both money and time.

-Yep, root shadowing puts the whoa in low-maintenance.
-You can embrace your forever-growing roots rather than rally against them, cutting down on the amount of time spent coloring your hair.
-Plus you get to avoid the stark growing out phase.
-Root shadowing is incredibly easy to maintain.
-A simple sulfate-free shampoo and conditioner should suffice.
+Root shadowing lets you embrace your forever-growing roots rather than rally against them, which cuts down on the amount of time spent coloring your hair.
+Plus, you get to avoid the stark “growing out” phase if your natural color is significantly darker than your highlights.

 Hair care for shadow root hair is super simple, too.
 A sulfate-free shampoo and conditioner should suffice, and can help keep your shadow hair color from fading too quickly.